sendwithus/sendwithus_php/README.md

                  // and "data" containing base64 encoded file content 'tags'           // array of strings to tag email send with.
-'esp_account'    // string of ESP ID to manually select ESP
+'esp_account'    // string of ESP ID to manually select ESP 'headers'        // associative array of header name and value
 ```

 ## Send Examples